sktime/sktime/GOVERNANCE.md

 We value the participation of every member of our community and want to ensure an that every contributor has an enjoyable and fulfilling experience.
 Accordingly, everyone who participates in the sktime project is expected to show respect and courtesy to other community members at all times.

-To make clear what is expected, we ask all members of the community to conform to our [Code of Conduct](https://github.com/alan-turing-institute/sktime/blob/master/CODE_OF_CONDUCT.rst).
+We ask all members of the community to conform to our [Code of Conduct](https://github.com/alan-turing-institute/sktime/blob/master/CODE_OF_CONDUCT.rst).

 ## Roles

-We distinguish between the following roles.
+We distinguish between the following key roles that community members may exercise.
 For each role, we describe their rights and responsibilities, and appointment process in more detail below.

 |Role | Rights/responsibilities | Appointment |
 |---|---|---|